It’s January…What Needs To Be Done?

 - Another alternative is to plant onion sets in a container that is 3-4 inches deep with lava sand.
 Lava Sand allows them to grow nice roots and turn beautifully green, giving lots of nutrients before planting in the garden.
 After a week or two, plant the onion sets in well prepared soil two to three inches deep.

 - Sow sugar snap peas between February 1 and March 15.
 Plant them one to two inches deep about six inches apart.
 (They can also be planted August 1 through September 15 for a fall harvest).
 Harvest when seeds are fairly flat; if they’re too full, they will be tough.
 Fertilizing is not necessary, but will enhance production.
 They need something to climb on such as chicken wire or cattle paneling, approximately one and a half feet high.

 - Tomatoes, especially those hard to find varieties in the spring, can be planted from seed by mid-month.
 Peppers and warm weather annual seeds can also be started in flats at this time.
 They need bright light and warm temperatures (60-70ºF).
 Grow lights work best.

 - Transplant small trees and shrubs while they are dormant.
 It is best if they are root pruned in the fall so that roots will be established before the heat and drought of the summer.
 Water the plant well before digging.

 Fertilizing and Pruning

-- Keep a spray can of pruning paint in your garage to imme- diately paint any wound on your oak trees.
-We no longer say there are windows of safety because of cold weather or hot weather.
-Central Texas weather is too unpredictable and changeable—paint every wound all year long
+- Keep a spray can of pruning paint handy to immediately paint any wound on your oak trees.
+To help prevent oak wilt, we no longer say there are windows of safety because of cold weather or hot weather.
+Central Texas weather is too unpredictable and changeable—paint every wound all year long.

 Check out our new Firewise information under the Resources tab above and learn how to be prepared before wildfire strikes.